-Bachelor of Arts Degree (Liberal Arts) $\bullet$ The following program is required: (1) Common Courses listed on page 24; (2) The English requirements listed for the major on page 105 with the exception that substitutions may be made with the consent of the adviser; (3) One minor; (4) Electives to complete requirements for graduation.
+Bachelor of Arts Degree (Liberal Arts) The following program is required: (1) Common Courses listed on page 37; (2) The English requirements listed for the major on pages 127-8 with the exception that substitutions may be made with the consent of the adviser; (3) One minor; (4) Electives to complete requirements for graduation.
 Programs must be planned with the student's adviser.